-Much of the waste generated in the Plurinational State of Bolivia is of very low, low and medium activity, which is why it is stored for decay by the same licensed institutions and safeguarded until it is released into the environment and is outside of regulatory control and can be managed as conventional waste or managed as disused sources.
+A large part of the waste generated in the Plurinational State of Bolivia is very low, low and medium activity, for which these are stored by the same institutions licensed and sheltered until they are out of the regulatory control and can be managed as common waste or managed as disused fonts.

 In the case of disused sources, the Authorization Holder must perform the return management process to their country of origin through agreements between the parts.
-These mechanisms were established years ago to minimize generation of radioactive waste from the activities established in our country.
-It should be mentioned that the country has a facility for the Centralized Temporary Storage category 4 and 5 where several sources are housed in disuse; ABEN state operating entity will manage their departure from the country in compliance with the regulatory standards established in the country.
+These mechanisms were established years ago to minimize generation of radioactive waste from the practices established in our country.
+It should be mentioned that the country has a facility for the Centralized Temporary Storage where several sources are housed in disuse; ABEN will manage their departure from the country in compliance with the regulatory standards established in the country.

 The regulation of Radioactive Waste Management, Sealed Sources in Disuse and Management of Spent Nuclear Fuel in the approval phase has planned interdependence for the management stages.
 A biological, chemical and other risk associated with the management of radioactive waste is considered in the proposed regulation "Regulation of Radioactive Waste Management, Disused Sealed Sources and Management of Fuel" in the approval phase.